George Fred Tilton: Whaling career

 Tilton was born in Chilmark, Massachusetts to George Oliver Tilton and Hannah Sisson.
 He ran away from home at age 14, stowing himself aboard a New Bedford whaling schooner.
 By the time that he was discovered, the ship was too far from shore and the captain allowed him to stay.

 Tilton became a highly accomplished whaler, spending more than forty years at sea hunting whales from the equator to the arctic.
 In 1898, he was part of a whaling fleet that got caught in an ice pack off Point Barrow, and the fleet decided to send someone to get help out of fear of starvation and death.
 Tilton filled his pockets with crackers and set out to walk the 3,000 miles to help declaring, "if any one can make the trip, I can."
 He later wrote:

-Any Arctic whaler will tell you that, when a man goes into the Arctic, he is a total stranger to the conditions every year.
+Any Arctic whaleman will tell you that when a man goes into the Arctic he is a total stranger to conditions every year.
 In thirty-two years that I spent in the Arctic, I have never seen two summers alike as regards to ice.